-b) Thematic line “Human Paleoecology”.
+a) Thematic line “Human Paleoecology”

-Objective (s): i) To evaluate the links between human dynamics and environmental ones across the Holocene in the steppe and the forest-steppe transition areas of Aysen through the integration of archaeologic data and environment records; ii) to document the antiquity of the human presence in the region and the evolution of the archaeologic trajectories during the Holocene.
+Objective (s): i) To evaluate the links between human and environmental dynamics throughout the Holocene in the steppe area and the Aisen steppe forest transition through the integration of archaeological data and environmental files. ii) document the antiquity of human presence in the region and the evolution of archaeological trajectories during the Holocene.

-Person in charge: Dr. César Méndez
+Manager: Dr. César Méndez

-Objective (s): i) To evaluate the evolution of the recent population of Aysen in its archaeologic context; ii) to study the relationships between different historic agents recognizing their roles in the trajectories of occupied space.
+Objective (s): i); Evaluate the evolution of the recent settlement of Aysén in its archaeological context.
+Ii) Study the relationships between different historical agents, recognizing their role in the trajectories of space occupation.

-Person in charge: Dr. Amalia Nuevo Delaunay
+Responsible: Dra.
+Amalia Nuevo Delaunay

 c) Thematic line "Heritage Education"

 Objective (s): i) coordinate actions for the dissemination and protection of regional heritage; ii) generate an active link with the cultural agents of the local communities to promote regional archeology.